Abbey Line: History

-The line was opened by the London and North Western Railway (LNWR) on 5 May 1858 and was the first railway to reach St Albans.
+The line was authorised by the London and North Western Railway (St. Alban's, Luton and Dunstable Branch) Act 1847 (10 & 11 Vict. c. cxxxii) opened by the London and North Western Railway (LNWR) on 5 May 1858 and was the first railway to reach St Albans.

 Originally, there were two intermediate stations:

 In 1910, a station at Callowland opened, which is now known as '.